Great-Sun-Group/credex-core/docs/deploy/instance_size_first200k.md

 ## 1. Introduction

-This report outlines the instance sizing and infrastructure requirements for the credex system to support the first 200,000 members, with sections on on initial 2,000 and a later 2,000,000 members.
-It covers development, staging, and production environments, with a primary focus on Neo4j instance sizing and associated resources on AWS and Aura.
+This report outlines the instance sizing and infrastructure requirements for the credex system to support the first 200,000 members, with sections on initial 2,000, a later 2,000,000 members, and an extension to managing the full economy of Zimbabwe based on highly rough estimates.
+It covers development, staging, and production environments, detailing all infrastructure components including Neo4j instances, API servers, load balancers, networking, and additional AWS services.

 ## 2. Development Environment